dudecalledeagle/dudecalledeagle/README.md

 - 😄 Pronouns: arch/btw
 - ⚡ Fun fact: i use arch, btw

-- Okay jokes aside youre probably not gonna see much activiy from here.
+- Okay jokes aside youre probably not gonna see much activity from here.
 I constantly find myself using github repos and decided to make an account

 <!---
 dudecalledeagle/dudecalledeagle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.